 6. Temperature change – Your indoor plants may be under stress when temperatures fluctuate, especially from season to season.
 This causes them to produce fewer flowers and fruits.
 To avoid temperature fluctuations, use a heating mat or window screen to regulate room temperature.

 7. Overfeeding – Plants are very sensitive to overfeeding.
 They need their nutrition, but they don’t need extra food.
-You might be overwatering if you notice a strong odor coming from your pots.
+You might be overwatering if you notice a strong odor from your pots.
 The best way to tell is by seeing if your potting mix has turned brown.

 8. Potting mix – When choosing an appropriate potting mix, look for one that drains well, holds moisture, and absorbs excess nutrients.
 Avoid mixes containing excessive sand or gravel, preventing proper drainage.